Red Hot Riding Hood: Censorship

+Original Ending

 The film's original conclusion had Grandma marrying the wolf at a shotgun wedding (with a caricature of Tex Avery as the Justice of the Peace who marries them), and having the unhappy couple and their half-human half-wolf children attend Red's show.
-The chase scene with Grannie and the Wolf ends in the completed film with him jumping out of a window.
+The chase scene with Grandma and the Wolf ends in the completed film with him jumping out of a window.
 In the early script, the Wolf crawls back inside and explains that he is about to commit suicide.
 The chase continues and Red joins the two other characters.
 The Wolf is tied up and Grannie instructs Red to get a preacher.
 She then kisses the Wolf.
 The two get married at a shotgun wedding.
 The Wolf says "I do" with Red aiming an anti-aircraft gun at his back.
 The final scene takes place at a nightclub.
 Grannie and the Wolf attend a performance of Red.
 Three baby wolves at their table go wild over Red.
 This ending was indeed animated and stills of the wedding scene are included in the MGM photo library.
 The images were fully inked and painted.

 Blair had his own censorship tale.
 According to him, the censor was dirty minded and thought the film promoted bestiality between a woman and a wolf.
 Blair was instructed to animate a new ending, where the wolf's face is torn off as a mask and he is revealed to be a man.
 He completed the additional footage, though disgusted with the unnecessary censorship.
 At the end, the studio never used this ending and Blair was unaware if the print survived.

 This ending, deleted for reasons of implied bestiality and how it made light of marriage (something that was considered taboo by the Hays Office's Production Code), was replaced with one (that has also been edited, but only on television) where The Wolf is back at the nightclub and tells the audience he is done chasing women, and if he ever even looks at a woman again, he will kill himself.
 When Red soon appears onstage to perform again, the Wolf takes out two pistols and blasts himself in the head.
 The Wolf then drops dead, but his ghost appears and begins to howl and whistle at Red same as before.

 A rumor surfaced at the 1992 Conference of the Society for Animation Studies, that there was another alternate ending.
 According to this rumor, Wolf married Red and had a baby with her.
 Blair declared there was no such sequence.
 Mark Kausler provided a copy of a continuity script that clarified that Wolf married Grandma and not Red.